stevnw/Hanzi-Workbook/README.md

 Obviously for legal reasons, you have to source an ebook version yourself.
 Once you do, use the python script and then delete the bad pages (Good ones should be page_26.png -> page_298.png)

+<b>To do:</b> I am going to compile a collection of worksheets myself - in which I can distribute with this - courtesy of: https://www.chinesecalligrapher.com/

 <pre> pip install pdf2image </pre>

 <pre> javac HanziWorkbook.java </pre>